Conservative Partnership Institute

-The Conservative Partnership Institute, also referred to as CPI, is a United States-based conservative nonprofit organization.
+The Conservative Partnership Institute (CPI) is a United States-based conservative 501(c)(3) political education and advocacy nonprofit organization.
 The stated purpose of CPI is the professional development of conservative staffers and elected officials.
-Under the leadership of Mark Meadows, the nonprofit has bolstered notable MAGA figures such as U.S. Representatives Marjorie Taylor Greene and Lauren Boebert, according to the Washington Post.
+Under the leadership of Mark Meadows, since 2017 the nonprofit has grown sixfold to become the "nerve center" of the Make America Great Again movement, bolstering notable figures such as U.S. Representatives Marjorie Taylor Greene and Lauren Boebert, according to The Washington Post.